mikessh/mageri-paper/README.md

 ## IMPORTANT

-Datasets present and referenced in this repository, unless otherwise stated, is yet to be published.
-In consistence with with the principles stated in the [Toronto Genomic Data Use Agreement](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3073843/), Shugay et al. request that they have the first publication with datasets described here.
+Datasets present and referenced in this repository, unless otherwise stated, are yet to be published.
+In accordance with the principles stated in the [Toronto Genomic Data Use Agreement](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3073843/), Shugay et al. request that they have the first publication with datasets described here.

 ---

+## Supplementary data for MAGERI software

 This repository contains scripts that can be used to reproduce analysis reported in paper describing [MAGERI](https://github.com/mikessh/mageri) software.
 Raw sequencing datasets can be downloaded from SRA, accession [PRJNA297719](http://www.ncbi.nlm.nih.gov/bioproject/PRJNA297719)